Saad Mohseni

-Saad Mohseni (Dari: سعد محسنی) is an Afghan Australian businessman and entrepreneur.
+Saad Mohseni (Note: سعد محسنی) is an Australian businessman and entrepreneur.
 He is the chairman and chief executive officer of MOBY Group, launched in Afghanistan in 2002 and now active across South and Central Asia and the Middle East.

 He has brought top tier news and media content to emerging and frontier markets over the past two decades.
 Prior to establishing MOBY Group, he headed the equities and corporate finance division of an Australian investment banking firm.

 Early years and background

 Saad Mohseni was born in London, UK, where his father, Yassin Mohseni, was serving as an Afghan diplomat.
 Yassin Mohseni served in Kabul, Washington, DC, London, Islamabad, and Tokyo during his 25-year career.

 After the Soviet invasion of Afghanistan, Yassin Mohseni, then serving in Tokyo, resigned from the diplomatic corps and sought asylum.
 The family relocated to Australia in 1982.
 Mohseni has two younger brothers, Zaid and Jahid Mohseni, and younger sister Wajma.
+He also has 5 children with 3 wives.

 Mohseni began his banking career as an apprentice at an Australian funds management entity, and later became a commodities and derivatives trader in Melbourne, Sydney, and London, culminating in the management of a trading desk of an Australian investment bank.